 \subsection{Results}

 \paragraph*{Alignment} Before performing emission profile measurements, the P-CAL position in the gantry's coordinate system and the gantry head rotation need to be calibrated.
 As a first step, the alignment laser included with the gantry head was used to manually position the P-CAL mounting structure parallel to the gantry coordinate system's y-axis.
-In addition, carefully inching the gantry head physically towards the P-CAL in a small-step grid enabled collision detection to identify the position of the glass hemisphere in space.
+In addition, carefully inching the gantry head towards the P-CAL in a small-step grid enabled collision detection to determine the glass hemisphere's position in space.
 Together, this provided a first estimate of the pressure housing's physical position in gantry coordinates.
 Given the known instrument dimensions, these can be translated into diffuser coordinates, specifying the center point for radial scans.
 In a second step, the initial coordinates are used to perform a more precise alignment.
 Here, the P-CAL is continuously flashing, and linear steps and rotations of the gantry in both the $(x, \phi)$ and $(z, \theta)$ parameters are performed.
 With photodiode readings taken at each step, this calibrates the linear axis position of the diffuser and the radial gantry head rotation in both angles ($\theta$, $\phi$).

 Results of this sequence for the mentioned gantry alignment are shown in \cref{fig:ptf-calibration} for measurements in water.
-The figure shows axes and rotation alignment scans in both the $(x,\phi)$ and $(z,\theta)$ coordinates, and the found optimal parameters are used as calibrated reference values in all subsequent emission profile measurements.
+The figure shows axes and rotation-alignment scans in both the $(x,\phi)$ and $(z,\theta)$ coordinates, and the optimal parameters found are used as calibrated reference values for all subsequent emission profile measurements.
 We estimate this to achieve angular and positional errors of less than \unit[5]{degrees} and \unit[5]{mm} in each axis, respectively.

 \paragraph*{Emission profile scan} After alignment calibration, emission profile scans were performed with the gantry system in both air and water.
 Performing the scan in both serves to verify the independent in-air measurements using the \unit[2.5]{m} rotation setup (see \cref{sec:pcal:characterization}) and to match experimental data across different configurations using the GEANT4 simulation framework.